 Home to a wide range of attractions, including Roger Rabbit’s Car Toon Spin, Chip ‘n’ Dale Treehouse and Donald’s Boat (amongst 5 others) it is a classic land.
 An exciting new attraction called Mickey & Minnie’s Runaway Railway is also set to open in Toontown in 2022.

 Disney’s California Adventure – 2001

 Disney’s California Adventure (also known as DCA) was a milestone in Disney’s history.
 Spanning 72 Disneyland Acres it is split into 7 areas: Buena Vista Street, Pixar Pier, Paradise Gardens Park, Grizzly Peak, Pacific Wharf, Cars Land and Hollywood Land.
 As mentioned above, it has 37 different attractions within it, as well as a variety of restaurants and shops.

 Last year, it was announced that a Marvel-themed land will be built around the Guardians of the Galaxy ride which was introduced in 2017.
 Within this land, you can expect attractions based around various Marvel superheroes.
 It is set to open in 2020.

 Star Wars: Galaxy’s Edge – 2019

-The latest addition to Disney’s Park is Star Wars: Galaxy’s Edge that opened this year.
+The latest addition to Disney’s Park is Star Wars: Galaxy’s Edge which opened this year.
 Inspired by the world-famous franchise, it spans across 14 Disneyland acres and has a range of shops, restaurants and attractions.
 As the park has just opened, it only currently has one ride – Millennium Falcon: Smugglers Run, but expansion is planned for the future.